awslabs/sockeye/tutorials/wmt/README.md

 [tensorboard](https://github.com/dmlc/tensorboard) allows for monitoring training and validation metrics in a browser.
-In the training command above we enabled tracking of metrics in a tensorboard compatible way by specifying `--use-tensboard`.
-With this we can simply point tensorboard to the model directory or any of it's parent
+In the training command above we enabled tracking of metrics in a tensorboard compatible way by specifying `--use-tensorboard`.
+With this we can simply point tensorboard to the model directory or any of its parent
 directories:

 ```bash